 Database Security Digest – August 2016

-August was quite eventful for cybersecurity workers.
+August was quite eventful for cybersecurity experts.
 Two massive Black Hat and DefCon conferences took place in Las-Vegas unveiling to the world latest security threats and zero-day vulnerabilities.
 Hackers and security gurus discussed upcoming threats, special attention was drawn to mobile application threats, internet protocol security, hacking ways for Internet of Things products, bug bounty programs with quite hefty rewards, social media hack and even flying hacking laptop drones allowing hackers to perform attacks remotely without need to be close to the target.
 Detailed descriptions of participants’ presentations can be found on Black Hat and DefCon official websites.

 Serious MySQL Threat

 Recently published information about multiple severe MySQL vulnerabilities has kicked up the dust.
 The most critical of them (CVE-2016-6662) allows hackers to attack MySQL server locally or remotely and gain root privileges.
 Exploiting this vulnerability requires several conditions: an attacker must have authenticated access or perform another attack on web applications in order to inject an SQL code.
 This vulnerability appears in MySQL and its derivative products including Percona Server and MariaDB, it represents a serious security threat, that’s why vendors insistently recommend updating a DBMS to the latest version.
 The problem is solved in MySQL 5.7.15, 5.6.33 and 5.5.52, MariaDB 10.0.27, 10.1.17 and Percona Server 5.7.14-7.